 Which card is right for you?

 Both of these cards have their own strengths and weaknesses.
 On one hand, the Credit One Bank® Platinum Visa® for Rebuilding Credit can offer a lower standard interest rate, and has no penalty interest rate.
 Otherwise, those who apply for the Credit One card will have a wide variety of interest rates and annual fees they might be charged, depending on their credit.
 However, the Credit One card does offer modest rewards for spending while the Milestone card does not.

-The Milestone® Mastercard® – Bad Credit Considered has just one standard interest rate of 23.9% given to all applicants, regardless of their credit.
+The Milestone® Mastercard® – Less Than Perfect Credit Considered has just one standard interest rate of 24.90% given to all applicants, regardless of their credit.
 Milestone cardholders can also be assured they will have the opportunity to avoid interest charges by paying their balance in full, while Credit One customers may or may not receive a grace period.

-Nevertheless, these are both very similar products that can appeal to people with bad credit who want to rebuild their credit history without opening up a secured card account.
-Unlike the secured cards that are marketed to people with bad credit, both the Milestone® Mastercard® – Bad Credit Considered and the Credit One Bank® Platinum Visa® for Rebuilding Credit are standard, unsecured cards that do not require payment of a refundable security deposit.
+Nevertheless, these are both very similar products that can appeal to people without perfect credit who want to open a new account that is not a secured card account.
+Unlike the secured cards that are marketed to people with bad credit, both the Milestone® Mastercard® – Less Than Perfect Credit Considered and the Credit One Bank® Platinum Visa® for Rebuilding Credit are standard, unsecured cards that do not require payment of a refundable security deposit.

 What should you do once you choose either of these cards?

 Regardless of which card you choose, you should do everything possible to make each payment on time.
 Making timely payments is the most important factor in your credit score, and is the best thing that you can do to improve it quickly.
 After a year of on-time payments, you may be able to qualify for a different credit card with a lower annual fee and more favorable terms.